Tiger Woods' Ex Lindsey Vonn and More Stars Speak Out After Car Crash - E! Online

 Celebrities are sending support to Tiger Woods after the professional golfer was severely injured in a car accident.

 On Tuesday, Feb.
 23, the Los Angeles County Sheriff's Department confirmed the athlete was involved in a single vehicle roll-over traffic collision that morning.
-According to the authorities, Woods was removed from the car by the "jaws of life" and rushed to a local hospital by ambulance.

 Woods' agent Mark Steinberg gave an update on the golfer's health, telling NBC News in a statement, "Tiger Woods was in a single-car accident this morning in California where he suffered multiple leg injuries.
 He is currently in surgery and we thank you for your privacy and support."